tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 There are a few stragies I suggest (choose only one of them)
 - Apply boldface the technologies used.
 - Apply boldface on the metrics.
-- Apply boldface on the keywords to found in the job description.
+- Apply boldface on the keywords found in the job description.

-#### How should I include Agile or Scrum methodologies used?
+#### How should I include methodologies (Agile, Scrum) used?

 I would like you to consider this [article](https://blog.pragmaticengineer.com/project-management-at-big-tech/) on the absence of named methodologies in Big Tech.
 Therefore, I suggest not mentioning these methodologies in the bullet points.

+Some resumes write they work with trunk-based development, or enumerate the tools that they used, for example
+- TBC

+I do not think this bullet point feature any of your accomplishments.

+My guess of the motivation behind these bullet points is to suggest a methodology fit between the candidate and the company.